bradsjm/broadcastify-calls/API.md

     text: str
     language: str
     average_logprob: Optional[float]
-    segments: Sequence[TranscriptionSegment]
+    segments: Sequence[str]
 ```
+The current OpenAI backend does not provide segment-level metadata; the
+``segments`` field remains for forward compatibility and defaults to an empty
+tuple.

 #### Error Handling

-- Provider failures → `TranscriptionError` recorded and logged concisely; the client proceeds with remaining segments and still emits a final (concatenation of successful segments).
+- Provider failures (missing text, empty transcript, HTTP error) raise `TranscriptionError`; callers can decide whether to retry or log the failure.
+No fallback transcript is emitted when the provider rejects the audio.
 - Network errors bubble as `TransportError`; catastrophic failures trigger backoff to avoid hammering the provider.

 ## 4. Data Models (Summary)

 - `Call`: typed mapping of Broadcastify call payload including extended fields (`call_freq`, `call-ttl`, `metadata`, etc.), storing unknown keys in immutable `raw` mapping.
-- `SessionToken`, `TimeWindow`, `ArchiveResult`, `LiveCallEnvelope`, `AudioChunkEvent`, `TranscriptionPartial`, `TranscriptionResult` as defined above.
+- `SessionToken`, `TimeWindow`, `ArchiveResult`, `LiveCallEnvelope`, `AudioPayloadEvent`, `TranscriptionResult` as defined above.
 - Enumerations for error kinds and provider identifiers.

 ## 5. Public Facade (Async-First Interface)